anaulin/anaulin/README.md

 I'm into automating all I can so that more time can be spent on the interesting work.
 I'm also happy to do data integration/munging, migration, operations and other often consider "grungy" work.

-Available for collaboration and for hire.
+Available for collaboration, pro-bono work and for hire.
 More details and contact info at my personal website: https://anaulin.org

 ---